Swiss Brethren: Key leaders

 Felix Manz (c.
 1498 – 1527) was a co-founder of the Swiss Brethren movement.
 Manz was the illegitimate son of a canon of the Grossmünster in Zürich.
 His knowledge of Hebrew, Greek and Latin indicate a liberal education.
 Manz became a follower of Huldrych Zwingli and when Conrad Grebel joined the group in 1521, he and Manz became friends.
 They questioned the mass, the nature of church and state connections, and infant baptism.
 The Zürich city council declared Zwingli the victor of a January 1525 disputation and ordered the group to desist from arguing and submit to the decision of the council.
 Instead, the group gathered at the home of Felix Manz and his mother.
 Conrad Grebel rebaptized George Blaurock, and Blaurock in turn rebaptized the others.
 Manz proceeded to use his language skills to translate religious texts into the language of the people, and worked enthusiastically as an evangelist.
 Manz was arrested on a number of occasions between 1525 and 1527.
 While he preached with George Blaurock in the Grüningen region, they were taken by surprise, arrested and imprisoned in Zürich at the Wellenburg prison.
 The Zürich council had passed an edict that made adult rebaptism punishable by drowning.
 On 5 January 1527, Felix Manz became the first casualty of the edict, and the first of the Swiss Brethren to be executed at the hands of Protestants.

 Hans Reist (fl.
 1670 – 1704) was a central figure in the dispute that resulted in the formation of the Amish branch.
 Reist favored a milder form of church discipline and was strongly opposed by Jakob Ammann who advocated a strict form of the ban.
 The disagreement was fierce and the ill feelings generated by the exchange between Reist, Ammann, and other leaders resulted in an unrepairable breach.
 Reist is recognized as a leader of the Swiss Brethren group that later adopted the name Mennonite.

 Wilhelm Reublin (1484 – c.
 1559) was a prolific Swiss Brethren missionary who eventually left the movement.
 Reublin was born in 1484 in Rottenburg am Neckar.
-In 1521, after studying theology in Freiburg and Tübingen, he pastored at St. Alban in Basel then in Witikon.
+In 1521, after having studied theology in Freiburg and Tübingen, he pastored at St. Alban in Basel then in Witikon.
 Reublin was with Conrad Grebel and Felix Manz in Zürich in January 1525 at the birth of the Anabaptist movement.
 Reublin took part in a disputation on 17 January 1525 after which Grebel, Mantz and Reublin were given eight days to leave the canton.
-Reublin proceeded to Hallau, where he establish a large Anaptist congregation.
-From Hallau Reublin successfully evangelized in other areas for the young Anabaptist movement.
-On Easter 1525 he baptized theologian Balthasar Hubmaier in Waldshut, where another center of the Anabaptism was developing.
+Reublin proceeded to Hallau, where he established a large Anabaptist congregation.
+From Hallau, Reublin successfully evangelized in other areas for the young Anabaptist movement.
+On Easter 1525, he baptized theologian Balthasar Hubmaier in Waldshut, where another center of Anabaptism was developing.
 Michael Sattler was baptized by Reublin in Rottenburg.
 Other places evangelized by Reublin include Schaffhausen, Strasbourg, Reutlingen and Esslingen.
-By 1535 Reublin had left the Swiss Brethren.
+By 1535, Reublin had left the Swiss Brethren.